root4loot/goresolve/README.md

 # GoDNS

-GoDNS is a lightweight Golang library that simplifies DNS requests for single or multiple domains.
-It supports both IPv4 and IPv6 address resolutions and provides optional concurrency and timeout settings.
-The library uses trusted resolvers from publicresolvers (https://github.com/root4loot/publicresolvers) for domain resolution and automatically falls back to Google and OpenDNS resolvers if needed.
-This enables reliable and efficient DNS resolution for various applications.
+GoDNS is a Go library for finding IP addresses of targets using reliable resolvers.
+It's fast, supports both IPv4 and IPv6, and allows for customizable search settings.

 ## Example
 ```